Gravity (character): Young Allies

 With the fall of Osborn's Initiative, and the abolishment of the Superhuman Registration Act, Gravity quits the Great Lakes Avengers and considers giving up his position as a hero.
-While flying back to see his parents, Gravity attempts to save a young couple from a mysterious explosion.
+While flying back to New York, Gravity attempts to save a young couple from a mysterious explosion.
 However, before he can get them to safety, the couple are killed by Warhead, a member of the anarchist terrorist group known as the Bastards of Evil.
 In retaliation, Gravity angrily beats the villain unconscious, and finds renewed reason to continue to be a hero.

 Returning to his studies at New York University, Gravity finds himself with his friends Lauren and Frog once more.
 The return of Warhead and the Bastards of Evil, an anarchist group claiming to be the estranged children of supervillains, brings Gravity together with fellow hero and university student Firestar.
 However, their team-up is not enough to stop Warhead from detonating his powers, killing himself and many others around him at Ground Zero.
 Becoming obsessed, Gravity struggles to keep up with his double life.
 He manages to see the errors of his ways with the help of Frog and Firestar respectively.
-Later, Gravity and Firestar team up with Nomad, Spider-Girl, and Toro to defeat Superior, the son of the Leader, the creator of the Bastards of Evil.
-Teaming-up with the Secret Avengers, Gravity and his new young allies fight the entity Onslaught.
-He is forced to kill Nomad, a construct created by Onslaught.